microsoft/workshop-library/short/codespaces-project-template-js/README.md

 ## 🏃 Deploy your web application

-Project includes the setup needed for you to deploy **free** to both <a href="https://azure.microsoft.com/products/app-service/static/?WT.mc_id=academic-80067-sagibbon" target="_blank">Azure Static Web Apps</a> and <a href="https://pages.github.com/" target="_blank">GitHub Pages</a>.
+Project includes the setup needed for you to deploy **free** to both [Azure Static Web Apps](https://azure.microsoft.com/products/app-service/static/?WT.mc_id=academic-80067-sagibbon) and [GitHub Pages](https://pages.github.com/).

 ### Azure Static Web Apps

-<a href="https://azure.microsoft.com/products/app-service/static/?WT.mc_id=academic-80067-sagibbon" target="_blank">Azure Static Web Apps</a> is Microsoft's hosting solution for static sites (or sites that are rendered in the user's browser, not on a server) through Azure.
+[Azure Static Web Apps](https://azure.microsoft.com/products/app-service/static/?WT.mc_id=academic-80067-sagibbon) is Microsoft's hosting solution for static sites (or sites that are rendered in the user's browser, not on a server) through Azure.
 This service provides additional opportunities to expand your site through Azure Functions, authentication, staging versions and more.

 You'll need both Azure and GitHub accounts to deploy your web application.
 If you don't yet have an Azure account you can create it from within during the deploy process, or from below links: